dietergeerts/dlibrary/README.md

 ### CONTRIBUTION REMARKS ###############################################################################################

 - Never use `_` for a throwaway variable, as VW seems to give special meaning to it!
+- vs.py has been extended to add the things NNA didn't include like the Handle class.
+Make sure you leave this and check when update the file with a new version!